wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-creating-oracle-weblogic-server-12c-oracle-database-12c-virtual-machine.md

 7. Choose a **Pricing Tier**.
 Note that the recommended pricing tiers are displayed by default.
 To see all configuration options, click **View all** on the top right.

-8. Set the optional configurations as needed.
+8. Set the optional configurations as needed <!-- keep by customization: begin --> (see [About Azure virtual machine configuration settings](https://msdn.microsoft.com/zh-cn/library/azure/dn763935.aspx) <!-- keep by customization: end --> .
 Follow these considerations:

 	a.
 Leave **Storage Account** as-is to create a new storage account with the virtual machine name.